 Attendance at all scheduled classes is mandatory and considered essential to the discipline and education of each cadet.
 For each unexcused absence from class, the cadet will be restricted to his/her room for one week.
-A cadet with more than 10 unexcused absences in an academic year is subject to suspension from school.
+A cadet with 10 or more unexcused absences in an academic year is subject to suspension from school.